Supporting Lupus Treatment With ECMO - Mailinh's Story

 With lupus, your immune system mistakenly attacks your body’s own healthy cells.
 “I had a flare up, which caused multiorgan system failure in my body,” remembers Mailinh.
 “And it mainly impacted my lungs.
 Which is why I was put on ECMO, to help support my lung function.”

 Mailinh needed to stay in the hospital at UVA Health to treat her lupus.
-Her condition was so bad, her care team brought in ECMO, which stands for extracorporeal membrane oxygenation, to special support for her heart and lungs.
-With ECMO, Mailinh was able to get the treatment she needed for her lupus, putting her on the road to back to normal.
+Her condition was so severe, her care team brought in ECMO, which stands for extracorporeal membrane oxygenation, to support for her heart and lungs.
+With ECMO, Mailinh was able to get the treatment she needed for her lupus, putting her on the road back to normal.

 Understanding Mailinh’s Lupus